-Photo Radar Systems
+About V1 Gen2 Photo Radar

 The term “photo radar” is frequently only half right.
 Yes, the system always snaps a photo of a vehicle it considers to be speeding, but it doesn’t always measure that speed with radar.

-Back in the eighties when it began appearing in a few U.S. municipalities, “photo radar” was the name applied to a mobile system using European equipment such as the Swiss-made Multanova.
-These devices were, and still are, packaged in vans.
+Back in the eighties when it began appearing in a few U.S. municipalities, “photo radar” was the name applied to a mobile system using European equipment such as the Swiss-made Multanova 6F, which were packaged in vans.
 The enforcer drives to a location, at which point he makes a quick set-up that includes positioning a radar gun on a tripod along the road and aiming his cameras.
-The radar beam, almost always Ka band, is angled across the road, thereby weakening the signal available to approaching radar detectors.
+The radar beam, almost always a continuous wave (CW) Ka band, is angled across the road, thereby weakening the signal available to approaching radar detectors.
+After an hour or two in one location, these photo-radar units usually move on to a new ambush.

 V1 warning on this threat: None; it’s neither radar nor laser.